 Whether it’s frozen or fresh doesn’t matter.

-Do keep in mind that vegetables grown below the ground do contain more carbohydrates than those grown above soil, but you can eat them in moderation.
+Do keep in mind that vegetables grown below the ground do contain more carbohydrates than those grown above the soil, but you can eat them in moderation.

 For example, onions have some carbohydrates, but they are so nutritionally dense that adding them to your steak once in a while won’t disrupt your diet.
 Simply be mindful of your choices, and watch the sugar.